Opinion | Is there anyone more pathetic than Nikki Haley?

 So Haley, the ambitious politician, decided to recalibrate.
 On Jan.
 25, the day that the House transmitted an article of impeachment to the Senate, Haley went on Fox News and went into full Trump defender mode.
 “They beat him up before he got into office and they’re beating him up after he leaves office,” she said.
 “I mean at some point, give the man a break.”
 What’s a violent insurrection between friends?
 Get over it!

 Politico reports that Haley even tried to go to Mar-a-Lago to meet with the Republican idol.
 He cruelly turned her down.
 But she continues with her pathetic efforts to ingratiate.
-On Sunday, Trump rehearsed his old grievances and lies, including the Big Lie about winning the election, in a speech to the Conservative Political Action Committee.
+On Sunday, Trump rehearsed his old grievances and lies, including the Big Lie about winning the election, in a speech to the Conservative Political Action Conference.
 Suggesting that she had listened to a different speech than the rest of us, Haley abjectly tweeted: “Strong speech by President Trump about the winning policies of his administration and what the party needs to unite behind moving forward.”

 I feel like a chump for ever thinking that Haley was a politician of principle.
 If she believes in anything other than her own ambition, it’s not clear what it is.
 Which, in a way, makes her the perfect candidate for a Republican Party that no longer seems to have any principle other than an insatiable lust for power at any price.